OasisDigital/rxjs-closure/README.md

-# RxJS, for Angular + Closure Compiler - EXPERIMENTAL
+# RxJS, for Angular AOT + Closure Compiler - EXPERIMENTAL

 ## Third-party repackaging - EXPERIMENTAL

 This is an experimental, third-party repackaging of the RxJS code.
 Don't use this for production code!

+## Who?

+Kyle Cordes, I work at <https://oasisdigital.com/> and teach at <https://angularbootcamp.com/>

+## Why care about Angular AOT + Closure Compiler?

+Our customers are mostly big, writing sprawling Angular applications.
+They have legal departments whose job it is to be nervous about tool stacks with many different dependencies.
+A shorter build tool stack that produces small results is very appealing.

 ## Background